A new aid system in Gaza has started operations, a U.S.-backed group says

 The Gaza Humanitarian Foundation is taking over the handling of aid despite objections from United Nations.
 The desperately needed supplies started flowing on a day that saw Israeli strikes kill at least 52 people in Gaza.

-“More trucks with aid will be delivered tomorrow, with the flow of aid increasing each day,” it said in a statement.
+“More trucks with aid will be delivered tomorrow, with the flow of aid increasing each day,” the foundation said in a statement.

 The U.N. and aid groups have pushed back against the new system, which is backed by Israel and the United States.
 They assert that Israel is trying to use food as a weapon and say a new system won’t be effective.